cesardeazevedo/ArnoldC-Speaker/README.md

 ArnoldC-Speaker
 ===============

-A bit more emotion for ArnoldC scripts
+A bit more emotion for [ArnoldC Language](https://github.com/lhartikk/ArnoldC)